-The Company's investments consist primarily of auction-rate securities, which are primarily investments in insurance products with original maturities greater than three months.
-The Company has classified these investments as
+The Company's investments consist of auction-rate securities, which are primarily backed by insurance products with original maturities greater than three months.
+The Company has classified these investments as available-for-sale securities and they are carried at fair value within other non-current assets in the consolidated balance sheets.